kuzzh/obsidian-startpage/README.md

 3. Click the "Select notes" button.
 4. Enter note names in the popup search box for fuzzy search.
 5. Select the notes to pin; they will be displayed in the "Pinned notes" section on the homepage.
+6. Alternatively, right-click any file in the file explorer and select "Add to pinned notes".
+7. You can also import all your bookmarked notes by clicking "Import bookmarks" in the settings.
-6. Click the "Manage" button in the pinned notes area to quickly jump to the settings page.
+8. Click the "Manage" button in the pinned notes area on the homepage to quickly jump to the settings page.
+9. Reorder pinned notes using the up/down arrow buttons in the settings.

 ### Custom Settings

-- **Language Settings**: Choose between Chinese and English interface with dynamic switching.
+#### General Settings
+- **Include All Files**: Choose to show all file types or only markdown files in recent notes
-- **Recent Notes Count**: Adjust the display count directly on the homepage (5-50 notes) or modify in settings.
+- **Recent Notes Count**: Adjust the display count (5-50 notes) directly on the homepage or in settings

-- **Pinned Notes Management**: Add or remove pinned notes in the settings page.
+#### Appearance Settings
+- **Title Navigation Bar**: Choose to show, hide, or use default behavior (hidden on desktop, shown on mobile)
+- **Show Statistics Bar**: Toggle the dashboard statistics section on/off

+#### New Tab Settings
-- **Replace New Tab**: Option to automatically display the start page when opening new tabs.
+- **Replace New Tab**: Automatically display the start page when opening new tabs

+#### Footer Settings
+- **Custom Footer Text**: Enable and set custom footer text for the start page
+- **Random Footer Text**: Use randomly generated quotes/text (automatically fetched daily)
+- **Refresh Footer**: Click the refresh icon to get a new random quote

+#### Pinned Notes Management
+- **Select Notes**: Add notes via fuzzy search modal
+- **Import from Bookmarks**: Import all bookmarked files to pinned notes
+- **Reorder**: Move notes up or down to customize display order
+- **Remove**: Remove notes from pinned list

-- **Real-time Preview**: All setting changes take effect immediately on the homepage.
+**Note**: All setting changes take effect immediately on the homepage.

 ## Development